Employer Liability: Colorado

 - For private employers subject to the jurisdictional requirements of the National Labor Relations Act (NLRA), liability for unfair labor practices is governed almost exclusively by the NLRA.
 See Unfair Labor Practices.

-- The Colorado Labor Peace Act (CLPA) provides authority to the Colorado courts and the Division of Labor for resolving certain labor disputes under the CLPA.
-See Colorado Division of Labor, Colorado Courts.
+- The Colorado Labor Peace Act (CLPA) provides authority to the Colorado courts and the Division of Labor Standards and Statistics for resolving certain labor disputes under the CLPA.
+See Division of Labor Standards and Statistics, Colorado Courts.

 - Private Colorado employers are able to obtain intervention from the courts in picketing that involves mass picketing, violence, or threats of bodily injury or property damage.
 See Union Picketing.